 Teachers were asked about a variety of reasons (24 total) for deciding to leave their current teaching position.
 Reasons were categorized as personal matters, career-oriented matters, classroom factors, school factors, and student assessment factors.
 Teachers were asked about the importance of each reason in their decision.
 The figure below displays results for seven reasons that were cited by more than 25% of the teachers as very or extremely important to their decision to leave their current teaching position.
 Teachers most frequently cited other factors not included on the survey (45% indicated very or extremely important).
-Taking a job more conveniently located or moving had the next greatest relative importance for teachers leaving their positions (38% indicated very or extremely important).
+Taking a job more conveniently located or moving had the next greatest relative importance for teachers leaving their positions (38% indicated very or extremely important) followed by other personal reasons (36% indicated very or extremely important).
 Dissatisfaction with administration was also noted as an important influence on teacher departures (32% indicated very or extremely important).